-7. Immigration and Tier 4 Visas
+7. Immigration and Student Visas

-- 7.1 Students who are nationals from a country outside of the EU, EEA countries and Switzerland, may require a Tier 4 visa to study in the UK. - 7.2 Our Visa & International Support Team can provide advice and guidance on the visa application process, however it is your responsibility to ensure you meet all the immigration conditions/terms associated with a Tier 4 visa.
+- 7.1 Students who are nationals from a country outside of UK and Republic of Ireland, may require a Student Visa to study in the UK. - 7.2 Our Visa & International Support Team can provide advice and guidance on the visa application process, however it is your responsibility to ensure you meet all the immigration conditions/terms associated with a Student Visa.
 Applicants should therefore be aware that an offer of admission to study at the University does not guarantee that you will meet the UK's immigration requirements. - 7.3 As part of the matriculation process you will be asked to provide evidence of your immigration status.
-You will also be provided with a set of Tier 4 Terms & Conditions, specifically related to your Tier 4 sponsored status. - 7.4 These Tier 4 Terms & Conditions clearly set out your obligations as a Tier 4 sponsored student and the University's responsibilities to ensure it complies with Government immigration legislation.
-You are therefore required to read, agree and sign up to these Terms & Conditions as part of the matriculation process. - 7.5 Throughout your studies you will be required to attend regular Tier 4 attendance checks.
+You will also be provided with a set of Student Visa Terms & Conditions, specifically related to your Student Visa sponsored status. - 7.4 These Student Visa Terms & Conditions clearly set out your obligations as a Student Visa sponsored student and the University's responsibilities to ensure it complies with Government immigration legislation.
+You are therefore required to read, agree and sign up to these Terms & Conditions as part of the matriculation process. - 7.5 Throughout your studies you will be required to attend regular Student Visa attendance checks.
 Failure to attend these checks may lead to the University withdrawing its sponsorship, which may mean you are unable to remain in the UK. - 7.6 If you decide to undertake part-time paid work, alongside your studies, you must ensure that you do not exceed the working hours permitted under the terms of your visa. - 7.7 If, for any reason you are withdrawn or suspended from your studies due to your non-attendance or failure to progress in accordance with the University's Academic Regulations, or your failure to pay any outstanding fee or monies owed to the University, the University is legally required to report this to UK Visa and Immigration (UKVI).
 If we do this we will inform you in writing via email to your Edinburgh Napier student email account and provide advice and guidance on the process.

-- 7.8 As a Tier 4 sponsored student, it is your responsibility to ensure you have the correct visa permission to enter and remain in the UK and that you comply with the terms of your visa. - 7.9 Further information about Visa and Immigration matters for current students can be found on myNapier.
+- 7.8 As a Student Visa sponsored student, it is your responsibility to ensure you have the correct visa permission to enter and remain in the UK and that you comply with the terms of your visa. - 7.9 Further information about Visa and Immigration matters for current students can be found on myNapier.